-Students denied eligibility for an \indefinite time can regain it only after completing a rehabilitation program as described or if a conviction is reversed, set aside or removed from the student's record so that less than two convictions for sale or three convictions for possession remain on the record.
+Students denied eligibility for an \indefiniteperiod can regain it only after completing a rehabilitation program as described below or if a conviction is reversed, set aside, or removed from the student's record so that fewer than two convictions for sale or three convictions for possession remain on the record.
 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
-It is the student's responsibility to certify to you that he or she has completed the rehabilitation program; as with the conviction question on the FAFSA, you are not required to verify the reported information unless you have conflicting information.
-A student who successfully completes a qualified drug rehabilitation program regains eligibility on the date of completion.
-Of course, further drug convictions will make the student ineligible again.
+It is the student's responsibility to certify to you that she has completed the rehabilitation program; as with the conviction question on the FAFSA, you are not required to verify the reported information unless you have conflicting information.

-If a student regains eligibility during the award year, the change is treated as are other changes in eligibility (e.g. attaining permanent resident or citizen status during the award year): Pell and Campusbased aid may be awarded for the payment period, Direct Loans and FFEL loans may be awarded for the period of enrollment.
-Drug conviction cite HEA Section 484(r) 34 CFR 668.40
+If a student regains eligibility during the award year, the change is treated like other changes in eligibility (e.g. attaining permanent resident or citizen status during the award year): Pell and campusbased aid may be awarded for the payment period; Direct Loans and FFEL loans may be awarded for the period of enrollment.